 A significant part of the ATL planning burden comes from misunderstanding what the IB actually asks for.
 The IB Organisation's (2014) ATL framework does not require a separate tracking spreadsheet.
 It does not require every ATL subcategory to be documented in every lesson.
 It requires that ATL skills are "embedded in all subject groups" and that schools "provide students with opportunities to develop and use" these skills across programmes.

 That phrase, "provide opportunities," is doing a great deal of work.
 It does not mean "demonstrate in a separate column that each skill was explicitly taught."
-It means that pupils who pass through an MYP classroom should leave it having practised the skills.
+It means that learners who pass through an MYP classroom should leave it having practised the skills.
 The evidence for this can come from unit planners showing inquiry tasks (Research Skills), group activities (Social Skills), and reflective questions (Self-Management Skills).
 It does not need to come from a lesson-by-lesson ATL tracker.

-For teachers working across IB programmes, the ATL framework runs from PYP through MYP to DP, increasing in sophistication and pupil autonomy at each stage.
+For teachers working across IB programmes, the ATL framework runs from PYP through MYP to DP, increasing in sophistication and learner autonomy at each stage.
 At PYP level, ATL skills are largely teacher-led and scaffolded.
-At MYP, pupils begin to self-identify which skills they are using.
+At MYP, learners begin to self-identify which skills they are using.
 At DP, students are expected to deploy ATL skills with significant independence.
 Grounding your approach in the IB Learner Profile helps clarify how ATL skills serve the broader goal of developing internationally minded students.

 Why Metacognition Is the Key to ATL Thinking Skills